 Springwater’s rural setting, while not as centrally located as some other schools, is critical for the realization of our educational program and philosophy.
 Located on five rural acres, near 500 acres of Metro land and the Clackamas River, Springwater’s setting gives students the opportunity to learn and experience environmental sciences on a daily basis right outside their front door.
 Instead of busing students from one unfamiliar location to another in order to experience and learn from the environment, students are able to live what they learn by developing an outdoor classroom, a community garden, and working on outdoor projects that are located, and that benefit, their local community.

-All parents who elect to enroll their children in Springwater are expected to commit to helping Springwater grow into a successful educational program by donating their time, skills, and/or resources to the degree that they are able to do so.
+All parents who elect to enroll their children in Springwater are encouraged to commit to helping Springwater grow into a successful educational program by donating their time, skills, and/or resources to the degree that they are able to do so.
 A wide variety of volunteer opportunities are made available, so that parents may volunteer their time and abilities on campus or at home, during the school day or during evenings or weekends.
 Parents are also encouraged to attend the community-building activities that are scheduled throughout the school year, to give parents an opportunity to meet each other, get to know the students with whom their child attends school, and gain a greater understanding of the educational goals and philosophies employed by Springwater staff.

-Springwater is committed to a diverse student body, and is designed to work well for students with diverse backgrounds, interests, and educational experiences.
-However, applicants should have a strong interest in science and an understanding that all of Springwater’s curriculum will eventually be integrated with the sciences.
+Springwater is committed to a diverse student body and is designed to work well for students with diverse backgrounds, interests, and educational experiences.
+In addition, applicants should have a strong interest in science and an understanding that all of Springwater’s curriculum will eventually be integrated with the sciences.
 Applicants should also be interested in working outside (in all sorts of weather – this is Oregon!)
 Springwater’s approach to teaching will prove especially successful for students who derive benefit from project-based learning and who are looking for an academically rich, challenging environment.

 Any child who resides within the Oregon City School District boundaries is eligible.
 In addition, Springwater is allowed by law to admit out-of-district students if available spaces remain at the end of the lottery period.
-Springwater classes will have no more than 22 students per class.
+Springwater classes will have no more than 24 students per class.
 For more information, see Enrollment.

 A charter school operates via a charter “contract“ with a local school district.
-Charter schools usually receive 80% of the per-student financing provided by the state, and the local district keeps the remaining 20%.
+Charter schools usually receive 80% of the per-student financing provided by the state school fund, and the local district keeps the remaining 20%.
 A charter school has its own board of directors and is run independently of the local school district.
 However, a charter school’s charter with the local district contains specific requirements, including financial standards and academic goals, that the charter must meet.
 Enrollment at a charter school is voluntary and is initiated and selected by parents.